Edward B. Foley

-Edward B. Foley (also known as Ned Foley) is an American lawyer, law professor, election law scholar, and former Ohio Solicitor General.
+Edward B. Foley, also known as Ned Foley, is an American lawyer, law professor, election law scholar, and former Ohio Solicitor General.
 He is the theorist of the blue shift, a phenomenon in American politics in which in-person votes overstate overall percentage of votes for the Republican Party (whose color is red), while provisional votes, which are counted after election day, tend to overstate overall percentage of votes for the Democratic Party (whose color is blue).
 When the provisional votes are counted after the election, there is often a shift in totals toward the Democrat, or blue, candidate.

 Education and career

-Foley graduated from Yale in 1983 with a degree in History and from Columbia University School of Law in 1986.
+Foley graduated from Yale in 1983 with a degree in history and from Columbia Law School in 1986.
 From 1986–1987 he served as a law clerk for Judge Patricia M. Wald of the United States Court of Appeals for the District of Columbia Circuit and from 1988–1989 for U.S. Supreme Court Associate Justice Harry Blackmun.

 Foley is a professor of law at Ohio State University's Moritz College of Law, where he has taught since 1991.
 He served as Ohio's Solicitor General from 1999 to 2000 under Republican Attorney General Betty Montgomery.

-Along with Eric Maskin, he has proposed the use of Baldwin's voting method, under the name "Total Vote Runoff", as a way to fix problems with the instant-runoff method ("Ranked Choice Voting") in US jurisdictions that use it, ensuring majority support of the winner and electing more broadly-acceptable candidates.
+Along with Eric Maskin, he has proposed the use of Baldwin's voting method, under the name "Total Vote Runoff", as a way to fix problems with the instant-runoff method ("Ranked Choice Voting") in U.S. jurisdictions that use it, ensuring majority support of the winner and electing more broadly-acceptable candidates.